Limited support for Forest of Dean

-We're not currently able to provide detailed weekly summaries for Forest of Dean Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for Forest of Dean Council.
+Running the service is expensive, and we need to cover our costs.

 County Council - Wednesday 26 June 2024 10.00 am